Copyright © Division of Cognitive Neuroscience

 Tentative schedule, topics, and papers to be presented

-February 27.
-Introduction to the seminar, overview of machine learning approaches, math basics
+14:00-15:45 Introduction to the seminar, fundamentals of supervised learning

-March 13.
-Artificial neural networks
+16:45-18:00 Artificial neural networks (ANN)

-- Kamitani & Tong, "Decoding the visual and subjective contents of the human brain", Nature Neuroscience (2005) - (pdf, 12 pts)
+- Kamitani & Tong, "Decoding the visual and subjective contents of the human brain", Nature Neuroscience (2005) - (pdf, 13 pts)

 - Dosenbach et al., "Prediction of Individual Brain Maturity Using fMRI", Science (2010) - (pdf, 15 pts)

-Paper: Miyawaki et al., "Visual Image Reconstruction from Human Brain Activity using a Combination of Multiscale Local Image Decoders", Neuron (2008) - (pdf, 16 pts)
+- Miyawaki et al., "Visual Image Reconstruction from Human Brain Activity using a Combination of Multiscale Local Image Decoders", Neuron (2008) - (pdf, 16 pts)

 - Novembre et al., "Genes mirror geography within Europe", Nature (2008) - (pdf, 10 pts)

-Paper: Mueller et al., "Dopamine effects on human error processing depend on catechol-O-methyltransferase VAL158MET genotype", Journal of Neuroscience (2011) - (pdf, 12 pts)
+- Mueller et al., "Dopamine effects on human error processing depend on catechol-O-methyltransferase VAL158MET genotype", Journal of Neuroscience (2011) - (pdf, 12 pts)

 Evaluation

 As this seminar has no exam, active participation is essential for a successful completion of the course.
-This consists of attending classes, presenting one or several papers, and solving several short weekly exercises.

-THE PREDICTIVE BRAIN: COMPUTATIONAL MODELS OF LEARNING, MEMORY AND DECISION MAKING (Autumn 2012)
+THE PREDICTIVE BRAIN: COMPUTATIONAL MODELS OF LEARNING, MEMORY AND DECISION MAKING (Autumn 2014)

 Gedi Luksys